Taught course

 Course highlights

-Together, these two disciplines offer a rich and varied intellectual experience.
-You’ll develop a broad range of advanced skills in research, analysis, and communication, with a focus on intellectual creativity, synthesis, and critical thinking.
+Studying History and Politics together gives you a rich and varied learning experience.
+You’ll develop advanced skills in research, analysis and communication, with a focus on intellectual creativity, critical thinking and making connections across ideas.

 • Learn from the expertise of two departments - the School of History and Cultures and School of Government.
 Both are ranked in the top 10 in the country in the Research Excellence Framework exercise 2021.